 How to use black beans

-If you loved this chicken in white wine sauce I would appreciate it so much if you would give this recipe a star review!
+If you loved making dried black beans in the instant pot, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 PS – You may also love these Slow Cooker Black Beans.